 Athletic Trainer entering National Beauty Pageant

 Arianne M. Davis, M.Ed, AT, ATC, ROT is Head Athletic Trainer for Lake Superior State University.
 She has been working in this setting for over 3 years.
+This interview was originally taken December 2016.

 Describe your setting: